Adarsh-010101/JAVASCRIPT-Study-materials-/README.md

    console.log(myclass);   // Output -   E , in this case - Value of variable 'myclass' gets updated every time we declare a new value to it .

    ### CONST ( Using 'CONST' , at the time of variable declaration , the value assigned to the variable remains constant and  can not be changed )
+   Example ->

+    const status = 'Qualified';
+   console.log(status);

+    status = 'Disqualified';
+   console.log(status);

+   // Output - ' Qualified ' & will show type error as for the assignment to constant variable (in this case - Value assigned once to the variable 'status'  will    always be the same , as it says the  "const var" will be constant always.)

 ## Arrow functions
 ## Exports and Imports
 ## Classes